How to make Homemade Apple Molasses from Apple Cider

 These days, sugar is common, and cheap, and apple molasses is not.
 In fact, it’s difficult to even get your hands on raw, pure, unpasturized apple juice unless you make it yourself–as you want to be sure that you’re using apple juice or cider that does not have potassium sorbate or other anti-fungal additives in it.

-How to make Apple Molasses
+Apple Molasses Ingredients

-So how does one make apple molasses from cider?
-You’ll want to reduce it to between 1/7th to 1/10th of its volume by simmering it in a non-reactive, uncovered pot.
-It will darken and thicken as the liquid reduces.
+It will darken and thicken as the liquid reduces on the burner.
 For every (US) gallon of cider, you will end up with about 2.28 cups – 1.6 of molasses, depending on the thickness you prefer.
 Oh, and skim the foam and impurities off the top as you go.

 At 1/7th volume, the cider has the consistency of maple syrup, and can be used as a vegan substitute for honey, or even a cheaper alternative to real maple syrup (it goes great on pancakes!).
 You can pour a little of it into your homemade apple sauce to give it a more potent kick, or reconstitute it with a little hot water to make hot apple cider whenever you want it.

 At 1/9 to 1/10th volume, the cider is very thick, like molasses.
 This super-thick product is sometimes known as apple jelly, and can be used as such, or substituted wherever you would use molasses traditionally.
 It will add a rich, smoky-caramelized tart, apple flavour to things and turn your old recipes on their heads.
 I’ve made Gingersnaps and caramels with it.
+It’s also delicious as a drizzle on vanilla ice cream, waffles or on toast with butter.
+Apple molasses has a delicious brown sugar flavor that your whole family will love!

 Thank you for more ideas as well as recipies for molosses more health concious people need to learn of old and reliable alternatives to healthy eating for full body health